Eomm/convert-units/README.md

 // 12 Meters (the smallest unit with a value above 1)

 convert(12000).from('mm').toBest({ exclude: ['m'] })
-// 1200 Centimeters (the smallest unit excluding meters)
+// 120 Decimeters (the smallest unit excluding meters)

 convert(900).from('mm').toBest({ cutOffNumber: 10 });
 // 90 Centimeters (the smallest unit with a value equal to or above 10)

 convert(1000).from('mm').toBest({ cutOffNumber: 10 })
-// 100 Centimeters (the smallest unit with a value equal to or above 10)
+// 10 Decimeters (the smallest unit with a value equal to or above 10)
 ```

 You can get a list of the measurement types supported with `.measures`